jonkrohn/ML-foundations/README.md

 These notebooks are intended for use within the (free) [Colab cloud environment](https://colab.research.google.com) and that is the only environment currently actively supported.
 That said, if you're keen to run the notebooks locally, you're welcome to do so (for the Jupyter and Docker uninitiated, check out [the installation instructions here](https://github.com/jonkrohn/DLTFpT/tree/master/installation)).

-### Pedagogical Approach

-As with other materials created by Jon Krohn (such as the book *[Deep Learning Illustrated](https://www.deeplearningillustrated.com/)* and his 18-hour video series *[Deep Learning with TensorFlow, Keras, and PyTorch](https://github.com/jonkrohn/DLTFpT/))*, the content in the series is brought to life through the combination of:

-* Vivid full-color illustrations
-* Straightforward examples of Python code within hands-on Jupyter notebooks
-* Comprehension exercises with fully-worked solutions

 ### Why Study the Foundations of Machine Learning?

-The purpose of this series it to provide you with a practical, functional understanding of the content covered.
-Context will be given for each topic, highlighting its relevance to machine learning.
-You will be provided with resources for digging even deeper into topics that pique your curiosity.

 <p align="center">
   <img src="https://github.com/jonkrohn/ML-foundations/blob/master/img/ML-house.png" width="600" align="center">